Dig Out Your Soul: Concept and sound

-In a November 2007 interview with Reuters, singer Liam Gallagher revealed more details on how the record was going: "All the songs are wrote (sic), this record's gonna be fuckin' rockin'.
+In a November 2007 interview with Reuters, singer Liam Gallagher revealed more details on how the record was going: "All the songs are wrote, this record's gonna be fuckin' rockin'.
 There's no acoustic on it, man.
 We rehearsed about 10 tunes before coming in.
 Three are mine.
 Some are Noel's, some are Gem's, some are Andy's.
 We're there for a long time, so we just keep pickin' em off the tree, man.
 Some are sounding really fucking heavy, and then we're picking some out, and you go, 'Well that doesn't sit with that, right.'
 So we just keep moving about.
 We've got plenty of songs.
 We're not gonna go bored."
-Gallagher also revealed that the record,"Will have everything thrown at it.
+Gallagher also revealed that the record, "Will have everything thrown at it.
 Let's just hope that Noel's learnt his lesson in the studio this time!"

 In a 15 June 2008 interview with talkSPORT, Noel said the album was "colossal", "rockin'" and added "it's gonna sound great live, which is the most important thing."
 Between various songs on the album are several interludes (such as the sound of someone walking down a beach).
 Oasis have described these as "bits inbetween".